College of Social Work

 |College of Social Work|

-Owens’ research interests are health and cancer communications with diverse populations, technology for health promotion and informed decision making in aging adults, smart and connected health.
-He is currently working on three externally-funded research awards.
-Owens is principal investigator on National Cancer Institute-funded research, though the Geographical Management of Cancer Health Disparities Program, to study the effect of emotions in decisions regarding prostate cancer treatment.
-Through the Bristol Myers Squibb Foundation, Owens serves as co-investigator on a project to develop a mobile app utilizing culturally-appropriate and mindful strategies in helping alleviate lung cancer symptoms.
+Owens’ research interests are investigating creative strategies for promoting health and cancer equity through strategic communications with diverse populations, developing and/ or evaluating technology for health promotion and informed decision making in aging adults, and leveraging smart and connected health for supporting affordable/accessible housing for supporting aging-in-place.
+Owens is currently a co-principal investigator on three grants (one external) to support the development and feasibility testing of an app that employs culturally-appropriate and mindful strategies to help alleviate lung cancer symptoms.
 In addition, Owens is co-investigator (along with private investigator Professor Sue Levkoff) on a National Institute for Aging-funded grant to establish the South Carolina Advancing Diversity in Aging Research undergraduate program.

 Owens recent publications focus on the investigation of technology for cancer decision making.
 He has co-authored scientific journal articles on topics including, the recruitment of African-American men for a prostate cancer education program, the iterative development of a computer-based decision aid for prostate cancer and building an evidence base for promoting informed prostate cancer screening.
 His publications have been featured in scholarly journals, including Qualitative Social Work, Ethnicity & Disease, the American Journal of Health Education, and the Journal of Medical Internet Research.